thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-03.md

 <img class="post-image img-md" src="/Images/Posts/04/04-06.png" alt="API Request Data and Image" width="800"/>

-That's realy all there is too it!
-In other tutorials we can take a look at more advanced topics for making API requests.
+That's really all there is to it!
+In other tutorials, we can take a look at more advanced topics for making API requests.
 If you'd like to see the full source code for this project you can check it out [here](https://github.com/thomaskellough/iOS-Tutorials-UIKit-Swift/tree/master/APOD).

 <table class="posts-table">
     <tr>